 The Elizabeth Champlin Scholarship

 Established in December 2016 in memory of Elizabeth Champlin, who passed away shortly after the establishment of the Bob and Elizabeth Champlin Scholarship.
-Details forthcoming.
+Preference given to students in the ABM program, with secondary preferences to a nursing student.

 The Dorothy Cox Memorial Scholarship